battleface

 Covers up to £5000 per person per trip.

-Provides £5,000 of coverage per policy which can cover you for the cost of extra transportation to rejoin the trip, additional local expenses, and the cost of missed arrangements.
+Provides up to £5,000 of coverage per policy, which can cover you for the cost of extra transportation to rejoin the trip, additional local expenses, and the cost of missed arrangements.
 Limitations apply.

 Up to £5000 per policy for reimbursement of lost, stolen, or damaged luggage, sporting equipment and personal effects. £100 excess applies.